What is PPC? The All-Encompassing PPC Guide

 One of the biggest benefits of using PPC ads as a digital marketing strategy is that you can target your most valuable audience with keywords that are important to your business.

-For instance, if you’re investing in PPC services for chimney and masonry, you want your ads to show when a user searches for “leaking chimney repair services near me.”
+For instance, if you’re investing in PPC services for chimney and masonry, you want your ads to show up when a user searches for “leaking chimney repair services near me.”
 You can add that keyword to your ad campaign, meaning your ad will have the potential to show up for customers that submit that search query.

 But before you start targeting every keyword that’s related to your industry or niche, it’s important to do your research — keyword research that is.